coci/blog/content/en/2020-8-1-Django-log-management-with-Elastic-and-Kibana.md

 ### Elasticsearch :

-Elasticsearch is an open source, full-text search and analysis engine.
+Elasticsearch is an open source, full-text search and analysis engine .

 ### Filebeat :